dmauro/Keypress/README.md

 * Ensure that on_release is called for all combos, not just counting combos.
 * Fix bug that was causing is_ordered to be ignored.
+* Fixed an edge case for a counting combo's count not being reset.

 1.0.7